 Ease the Decision-Making Process

-By creating user personas, designers are equipped with the information they need to develop a product strategy and perform usability testing sessions.
-By gaining an in-depth comprehension of how users behave and their needs, product teams can determine who strictly the product is intended for and what features should be prioritized or excluded from a user perspective.
+By doing qualitative research and gaining an in-depth comprehension of how users behave and their needs, product teams can determine who strictly the product is intended for and what features should be prioritized or excluded from a user perspective.

 For instance, feature requests can be ordered based on how efficiently they meet the primary user persona(s) requirements.